sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

 Resources are distributed top-down and a cgroup can further distribute a resource only if the resource has been distributed to it from the parent.
-This means that all non-root "cgroup.subtree_control" files can only contain controllers which are enabled in the parent's "cgroup.subtree_control" file.
-A controller can be enabled only if the parent has the controller enabled and a controller can't be disabled if one or more children have it enabled.
+This means that all non-root "cgroup.subtree_control" files can only contain controllers which are enabled or bypassed in the parent's "cgroup.subtree_control" file.
+A controller can be enabled or bypassed only if the parent has the controller enabled or bypassed and the state of a controller can't be changed if one or more children have it enabled or bypassed.

 No Internal Process Constraint